olonetaa/complexthings/about.markdown

 Sometimes I give up because the papers are too hard, but I'll still put the incomplete notes up here.

+### "Complex things"?

+It comes from this quote:

+>Biology is the study of complex things that appear to have been designed for a purpose. --Richard Dawkins

+(It's not.)

 ### Who am I?

 I'm 16, and I'm starting the IBDP program in August.
 I live in Singapore, a tiny, humid tropical island located on the Sunda shelf and not too far from the famous Wallace line.